 Every lawsuit starts with a summons.
 Without a summons, a lawsuit cannot take place.
 In basic terms, a summons is an official notice to one party that you are suing them.
 All parties involved have a right to defend themselves.
 A summons allows the ability to do so and respond to the lawsuit appropriately.

 The process of delivering a summons is known as “serving” it.
-Normally the summons must be received directly to the person in question (or an appropriate individual at a company).
+Typically the summons must be received directly by the person in question or an appropriate individual at a company.
 It is put in their hand, not simply sent through the mail.
 If the person cannot be found or contacted, it is possible to serve a summons by public notice in the newspaper.

 In Georgia, you cannot send the summons directly to the other party.
-It must be filed with the court, which will then entrust the Sheriff or a US Marshall to serve the summons.
+Instead, it must get filed with the court, which will then entrust the Sheriff or a US Marshall to serve the summons.

 The summons will include a copy of the complaint and tell them how long they have to respond.
-In Georgia, this is normally 30 days.
-If they do not respond in this time the court may find the case in your favor.
+In Georgia, this is usually 30 days.
+If they do not respond at this time, the court may find the case in your favor.

 Have you been injured?
 John Foy & Associates offers a free consultation with some of the most experienced and respected personal injury lawyers in Georgia.
 Fill out the form to your right or call us at 404-400-4000 today.